resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 ## How to Handle Webhook Requests

-This is a big one and important topic.
-If Shopify doesn't receive a 200 OK status response within 10 seconds of sending an App a WebHook, Shopify will assume there is a problem and will mark it as a failed attempt.
+This is a big important topic.
+If Shopify doesn't receive a 200 OK status response within 10 seconds of sending a WebHook, Shopify will assume there is a problem and will mark it as a failed attempt.
 Repeated attempts will be made for up to 48 hours.
-A common cause for failure is an App that performs some complex processing when it receives a WebHook request before responding.
-When processing WebHooks a quick 200 OK response that acknowledges receipt of the data is more essential.
+Too many failures and the WebHook is deleted.
+A common cause for failure is an App that performs too much complex processing when it receives request before responding.
+When processing WebHooks a quick 200 OK response that acknowledges receipt of the data is essential.

 Here's some pseudocode demonstrating what I mean:

 @@@ ruby
   def handle_webhook request
-    process_data request.data    # Note that the process_data call could take a lot of time status 200
+    process_data request.data    # Note that the process_data call could take a lot of time, perhaps 2-6 seconds status 200
   end
 @@@